 Welcome to Kingman, Arizona!

 In 1882, a settlement designated as "Kingman" cropped up along the railroad tracks that soon had a rooming house and a couple of stores.
 The fledgling town was named after Lewis Kingman, the railroad surveyor.
-The railroad camp grew into a mining, ranching and transportation center for northwestern Arizona.
-By the turn of the century, Kingman had grown to some 500 people and continued to develop as gold was discovered in the hills surrounding the town.
+The railroad camp grew into a mining, ranching, and transportation center for northwestern Arizona.
+By the turn of the century, Kingman had grown to some five hundred people and continued to develop as gold was discovered in the hills surrounding the town.

-The City of our chapter of the National Society Daughters of the American Revolution plays an active role in various activities, particularly with our wonderful American military personnel, and we work hard to collect donations for sending needed items as well as "goodies from home" and lots of love and good cheer to our soldiers in harm's way, especially during the Christmas season.
-We also have our veterans who are dear to our hearts.
-We stay busy sending gift baskets to both our men and women vets, as well as baby needs baskets to be give to new mothers.
+The city of our chapter, Lewis Kingman Chapter of the National Society Daughters of the American Revolution (NSDAR), plays an active role in various activities particularly with our wonderful American military personnel.
+We work hard to collect donations for sending needed items as well as "goodies from home" and lots of love and good cheer to our soldiers, especially during the Christmas season.
+We stay busy sending gift baskets to both our men and women veterans, as well as supplying baby baskets to give to new mothers.

 Please browse our website and contact us if you would like to join our chapter!

 Web hyperlinks to non-DAR sites are not the responsibility of the NSDAR, the state organizations, or individual DAR chapters.